Skip to main content

 6. What are the trade-offs and failure modes of right-sized AI governance

-7. Open Architecture Assessment to build governance readiness now
+7. Open Architecture Assessment to build governance

 Canadian SMBs should watch for AI governance failures that show up in real operations: unclear data use, no approval trail, weak escalation when something goes wrong, and untraceable decisions they can’t explain later.
 In this editorial sense, AI governance is the control layer that defines how AI inputs are authorized, how outputs are reviewed and escalated, and how the organization records enough evidence to stand behind decisions. (publications.gc.ca↗)